Skip to Main Content

 You can tailor your search more precisely using all the sophisticated functionality available on the research databases.

-To find databases, use the A-Z list
+To find databases, use the A-Z list.

 Select databases by Subject

-You can select your subject from the drop down subject menu to see a subset of resources in that category.
+You can select your subject from the drop down Subjects menu to see a subset of resources in that category.

 The subject listings will highlight the 'core resources'; these are key databases that are likely to be of interest to anyone studying and researching in that area.